-The RSS detects obstacles up to 2 meters (6 ft.) from the rear bumper with a decreased coverage area at the outer corners of the bumper, (refer to the figures for approximate zone coverage areas).
+The RSS detects obstacles up to 6 feet (2 meters) from the rear bumper with a decreased coverage area at the outer corners of the bumper, (refer to the figures for approximate zone coverage areas).
 As you move closer to the obstacle, the rate of the tone increases.
-When the obstacle is less than 25.0 cm (10 in.) away, the tone will sound continuously.
-If the RSS detects a stationary or receding object further than 25.0 cm (10 in.) from the side of the vehicle, the tone will sound for only three seconds.
+When the obstacle is less than 10 inches (25.0 cm) away, the tone will sound continuously.
+If the RSS detects a stationary or receding object further than 10 inches (25.0 cm) from the side of the vehicle, the tone will sound for only three seconds.
 Once the system detects an object approaching, the tone will sound again.